How to implement Google Shopping images that give the best conversions

 Content of your images

-Unlike Facebook and Instagram images, where you have a bit more freedom to add designs, colors and promotions, your Google image should have no distractions and plain, white backgrounds.
+Unlike Facebook and Instagram images, where you have a bit more freedom to add designs, colors and promotions, your Google image should have no distractions and plain, white or transparent backgrounds.
 As well as this, avoid using generic images or illustrations - unless you are selling in specific categories like computer software where this might be required.

 Selling multiple 'bundled' products

 Similarly, clarity is always going to be prioritized by Google when it comes to selling products in a bundle.

 You must display all the products included in the bundle you are selling on Google, which is particularly of relevance to those selling electronics.
 Take care here not to include products that you aren't selling - or your listings could be misleading for prospective shoppers.

 So now we've looked at some of the requirements and regulations already in place.
 In this next section we want to outline one or two tips to optimize the performance of Product Listing ads you may have already implemented.